zanuka/bitmaster/README.md

 - outputs will add slightly less with the difference representing the fee
 - proof of ownership of inputs and outputs are verified through digital signature

+**Transaction chains:
+- inputs from latest transaction correspond to outputs from previous transaction
+- the user's key provides signature to unlock previous transaction outputs
+- this proves to bitcoin network that the user owns the funds
+- the output also will require the user (recipient) to provide signature to receive amount